What Are the Long-Term Effects of Using Psychedelic Mushrooms?

 Flashbacks

-Like other hallucinogens, especially LSD, shrooms can cause flashbacks, even after one use.
 Flashbacks may be mild experiences, including changing lights or colors, or they could involve intense panic, dissociation, and even hallucinations.
-While they last only a minute or two, they can be very disruptive.
+While they last only a minute or two, they can be very disruptive.1

 Treatment for Addiction

-Our admissions navigators are available 24/7 to answer any questions you may have about how to pay for rehab for or how to get admitted into our Nevada rehab.
+Admissions navigators Desert Hope, American Addiction Centers’ rehab center near Las Vegas strip, are ready to help you or your loved one begin treatment today or answer any questions about how to pay for rehab or how to get admitted into our Nevada rehab.
 Don’t hesitate to reach out if you’re struggling.
-Recovery is possible.
-We’re here for you.
+Recovery is possible; start your journey toward sobriety today.

 A New Life Awaits